 How Are Braces Put On?

 The exact procedure of getting braces will depend on the type of braces that your child gets.
 If they choose traditional braces, the orthodontist will first attach the brackets to the teeth with bonding glue.
 After the glue is dried, the archwire will be secured to the brackets with elastic rubber bands.
 The archwire is typically secured with tiny rubber bands, which can be colored in fun colors.

-This is the most common concern that most children have about dental-braces.
+This is the most common concern that most children have about braces.
 Getting the braces put onto the teeth is not a painful or unpleasant situation.
-Instead, the procedure will only last an hour or two, and it is pain free.
-However, once the dental-braces begin adjusting the teeth, your child might experience some soreness.
+Instead, the procedure will only last an hour or two, and it is pain-free.
+However, once the braces begin adjusting the teeth, your child might experience some soreness.
 Soft foods are a go-to remedy.
 Here are some tips on how your child can manage the discomfort of dental-braces:

 - Eat soft foods, such as soup, yogurt, smoothies, mashed potatoes, or scrambled eggs.

 - Use over-the-counter pain medications, including ibuprofen or acetaminophen